Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 The historic village of Sointula is the hub and seaport of Malcolm Island.

-This charming seaside town was founded in the early 1900s by Finnish immigrants with a vision to build the perfect community.
+This charming seaside town was founded in the early 1900s by Finnish immigrants who envisioned building the perfect community.
 The name Sointula, in fact, means a place of harmony.

 At its height, the community saw approximately 2,000 settlers whose only wish was to build a better life away from the drudgery of work in the coal mines on nearby Vancouver Island.